-A pan-European research infrastructure, ECRIN has successfully developed itself as a unique, sustainably-funded, non-profit intergovernmental organisation, based on country membership.
-ECRIN was listed on the 2006 European Strategy Forum on Research Infrastructures (ESFRI) roadmap, and this led to the attribution, in 2013, of a European Research Infrastructure Consortium (ERIC) legal status, enabling Member and Observer Country contributions, which sustain the organisation’s core.
+A pan-European research infrastructure, ECRIN has successfully developed itself as a unique, sustainably-funded, not-for-profit intergovernmental organisation, based on country membership.
+ECRIN was listed on the 2006 European Strategy Forum on Research Infrastructures (ESFRI) roadmap, and this led to the attribution, in 2013, of a European Research Infrastructure Consortium (ERIC) legal status, enabling member and observer country contributions, which sustain the organisation’s core.

 Before receiving sustainable support from its member and observer countries, ECRIN was developed and matured through a series of five EU-funded projects (FP6, FP7 and H2020).
 ECRIN was created in 2004 with the goal of supporting mostly academic sponsors and investigators across Europe to overcome the barriers to multinational clinical research.
 ECRIN’s first European project (ECRIN-RKP, 2004-05) focused on strategy, the second (ECRIN-TWG, 2006-08) on tools, and the third (ECRIN-PPI, 2008-12) on infrastructure development.

 These projects were followed by additional projects, such as ECRIN Integrating Activity or ECRIN-IA (2012-2017) and, the Paediatric Clinical Research Infrastructure Network or PedCRIN (2017-2020).
 The aim is not only to develop ECRIN’s ability to support multinational clinical trials of all types, but also to support investigator communities to strengthen their own capacity while facilitating European/international collaboration on non-commercial and SME-sponsored trials.

 Click on the links below to find out more about ECRIN’s history.